0800 840 1628 • Monday - Friday 9am - 6:30pmContact Us

-As we face challenging times, now more than ever we need to look after our mental wellbeing.
+Life has changed and now, more than ever, we need to look after our mental wellbeing.
 Here are some tips to help you do that.

-With all the uncertainty and restrictions we’re facing, it can be easy to feel a bit hopeless, or to focus on the negatives and the things you can’t do.
+Life has been turned upside-down and it can be easy to feel a bit hopeless, or to focus on the negatives and the things you can’t do.
 Try directing your attention to the positives and what you can do.
 Think about what new things you could try, such as home workouts or taking up a new creative hobby.

 You may find it helpful to replace some difficult thoughts with more helpful ones, such as: